| Home Page

-File Commander is a 32 bit text mode file manager and shell that allows
+File Commander is a text mode file manager and shell that allows

 you to locate, copy, move, delete, view, edit and execute your files in a